Kehinde Olorunyomi

-Kehinde Olorunyomi (born January 13, 1981) is a Nigerian actress and screenwriter and filmmaker notable for her role in the defunct soap opera DOMINO and several screenplays.
+Kehinde Olorunyomi (born 13 January 1981) is a Nigerian actress, filmmaker and screenwriter, notable for her role in the defunct soap opera DOMINO and several screenplays.

 Career

 Acting

 Olorunyomi started her acting career in 2001, with the television program Everyday people.
 She is remembered for her role in the defunct soap opera Domino, where she played Stella Lord-Williams, the wife of the lead character, Oscar (played by Femi Branch).

 In March 2017, Olorunyomi joined the cast of the TV series Tinsel, where she plays the character Tomiwa Ajayi.